robflop/megumin.love/README.md

 # Megumin
-A site commited to worshipping best girl Megumin.
+A site committed to worshipping best girl Megumin.